FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 This feature can be used also only in gNMI southbound plugin, for example if we send config change via yang-patch operation over gNMI topology (so it goes outside of UniConfig Diff).
 In this scenario it will just check if the config change path is relative to one of the replace-paths

+The main purpose of using replace paths feature is to send gNMI SET message with correct operation mode, that the device supports for specific subtree.

 The paths are in common RESTful URL format, but the list entry can be compiled as regexp pattern if it is specified with `$` sign after `=` sign.